zack7498/S3_stream_upload-nodejs/README.md

     );
 ```

-## Upload Your File or any Data by Stream
+## Upload Your File or any Data by ReadStream

 use